mongodb-partners/MongoDB-RAG-Render/README.md

 - Fork [mongodb-partners/MongoDB-RAG-Render](https://github.com/mongodb-partners/MongoDB-RAG-Render/) on GitHub.

-- Create a new **Web Service** on Render, choose "Build and deploy from a Git repository and permit Render to access your ew repo.
+- Create a new **Web Service** on Render, choose "Build and deploy from a Git repository" and permit Render to access your ew repo.

 - Use the following values during creation: